MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 ```
 ---

-## Quick Media Support history for Windows 10 and the Xbox One, One S, One X
+## Quick Media Format Support history for Windows 10 and Xbox One

 |Release Date|Version, Build Number and Codename|New features|
 | --- | --- | --- | --- | --- |